 - leadership opportunities with the Honors Council

-Most, but not all, of The Advanced Academy students continue to be dually-enrolled with their home high school and the University of West Georgia.
+Most, but not all, of The Advanced Academy students continue to be dual-enrolled with their home high school and the University of West Georgia.
 The coursework Academy students complete at the University of West Georgia serves to complete high school graduation requirements.
-Classes are taken exclusively at the college level, but the high school diploma is issued by the high school.
+Classes are taken exclusively at the college level, and the high school diploma is issued by the high school.

 Those Academy students who plan to earn a high school diploma must meet graduation requirements established by the Georgia Board of Education and their own local systems' Board of Education.
 This means that Academy students must complete the same number of English, science, math, social science, foreign language, physical education and health, and elective credits (Carnegie Units) as all other Georgia public high school students.
 A 1 or 2 semester hour course is equivalent of .5 Carnegie Units, and a 3-5 semester hour course is the equivalent of 1 Carnegie Unit.